JungleHollow/GATOH/docs/_build/html/_sources/user/quickstart.rst.txt

 and they were still basically fancy calculators.
 Now, in 2026, the newest :abbr:`CPUs (Computer Processing Units)` are capable of performing around 5 billion operations per second, and they have more memory available in just their L3 cache than multiple hard drives would have had collectively in the 1970s(!).
-Considering this, it is easy to see how :abbr:`ABMs (Agent-Based Models)` would have started evolving past these simple 2-dimensional, on/off cells.
+Considering this, it is easy to see how :abbr:`ABMs (Agent-Based Models)` would have started evolving past these simple 2-dimensional, binary cells.

 Now it is possible to model extremely complex systems such as the spread of global pandemics, or the nature of peak-hour traffic in a large city.
+Although :abbr:`ABM (Agent-Based Modelling)` can be applied to many use-cases, there is still some care that must be taken when creating such models.
+Each area of interest has very specific characterisations, rules, and interactions, which must all be appropriately quantified and defined for the model to be representative of real life.
+Using the examples of global pandemics and car traffic, we can see that models for these scenarios would have inherently different approaches.
+A model that simulates a global pandemic might treat interactions between agents as the driving force that spreads the 'emergent behaviour'
+(as interactions between agents would enable viral transmissions), whereas the 'interaction' between agents in a traffic model would in itself be the emergent behaviour (as the 'interaction' of a large number of agents would imply that traffic has built up).

 ------
 Agents